Ed Smith Stadium

 Home to the Baltimore Orioles, any sports or architecture lovers are going to adore this fun stop at the Ed Smith Stadium in Sarasota.
-This 53-acre complex located in the Sarasota Sports Complex features recently renovated modern amenities mixed with historic Florida architecture.
-Before the Orioles, the stadium was first built in 1989 to house to the Chicago White Sox, shortly followed by the Cincinnati Reds.
-Afterwards, Ed Smith was used for the Sarasota White Sox and Red Sox, as well as high school and college baseball tournaments.
+This 53-acre complex located in the Sarasota Sports Complex features recently renovated modern amenities mixed with historical Florida architecture.
+Before the Orioles, the stadium was first built in 1989 to the house to the Chicago White Sox, shortly followed by the Cincinnati Reds.
+Afterward, Ed Smith was used for the Sarasota White Sox and Red Sox, as well as high school and college baseball tournaments.

 Flying south for the winter, the Baltimore Orioles use this complex as an area for Spring Training, making Sarasota a new ‘birdland south’ for Orioles fans.
 The team took up this winter home in 2010, signing a 30-year agreement after a $32.1 million renovation to the stadium.
 Now housing fully refurbished seats like those at the Oriole Park at Camden Yards, the stadium now features double the seating it used to (seating 7,428 people at capacity) as well as new food and drink stands and 100 high definition televisions throughout the stadium, making it feel more like home for Baltimore.